jrevol-fa/jwt-deserializer/README.md

 # jwt-deserializer
-simple html page for jwt deserializing wothout loggin anything
+simple html page for jwt deserializing without loggin anything

+just download the jwt.html file and put it in your browser